erikeidt/erikeidt.github.io/The-Double-E-Method.md

 input: close paren )
 5: reduce operators until matching )
-   here that means popping the + and two operands off the stacks, while creating an AST for a+b otherwise, do nothing more with the ), and also pop the matching ( off the operator stack push the AST for a+b onto the operand stack stay in binary state
+   here that means popping the binary + and two operands off the stacks,
+     while creating an AST for a+b
+   otherwise, do nothing more with the closing ) pop the matching ( off the operator stack push the AST for a+b onto the operand stack stay in binary state